 This instructable is, to my knowledge, the only web page with independent reviews of online vanilla vendors and pictures of their products.
-I hope to continue to expand the review to include all the major vendors.Where to find what:
+I hope to continue to expand the review to include all the major vendors.

-How to Make Vanilla Extract and Vanilla Extract Recipe
+How to Make Vanilla Extract and Vanilla Extract Recipe.

-.Vanilla Review: Amadeus Trading Company
+Vanilla Review: Amadeus Trading Company.

-.Vanilla Review: Vanilla Products USA
+Vanilla Review: Vanilla Products USA.

-.Vanilla Review: Beanilla Trading Company
+Vanilla Review: Beanilla Trading Company.

-.Vanilla Review: The Organic Vanilla Bean Company
+Vanilla Review: The Organic Vanilla Bean Company.

-.Longest Vanilla Bean Award
+Longest Vanilla Bean Award.

-.Why make vanilla extract?
+Why make vanilla extract?

 Quality vanilla is a tasty and essential cooking ingredient.
 It's also very expensive.
 By making our own extraction we get the highest possible quality product made from the absolute best vanilla beans.
 Considering that the FDA regulates vanilla extract by bean weight and not bean quality, you never know what you might be getting with manufactured products.
 Your vanilla will be free of the artificial colors and vile corn sweeteners found in even high-quality vanilla extracts.
 Hand crafted vanilla extract is a great gift that will last a lifetime -- like a fine wine, vanilla extract matures with age.
-What is Vanilla?

 True vanilla flavor comes from the cured seed pod (bean) of the vanilla orchid ( Wikipedia ).
 The properly prepared pod contains vanillin and 100s of other flavor compounds.
 Vanilla orchids are the only orchids that produce an edible seed.
 The primary producers of vanilla beans are tropical areas: Madagascar, Indonesia, Papa New Guinea.

 There are two distinct types of vanilla orchid:

-beans have a strong, familiar vanilla flavor, it is often called 'Madagascar Bourbon'.
+1. Vanilla Planifolia beans have a strong, familiar vanilla flavor, it is often called 'Madagascar Bourbon'.
 Planifolia is the same variety grown in Mexico, but now synonymous with Madagascar.

-.
+2. Vanilla Tahitensis is a weaker vanilla with 'fruity, floral, and sweet' flavors created by the compound heliotropin.
 Tahitensis is a mutated form of a Planifolia orchid from Tahiti.
 Most Tahitensis vanilla is now grown in Papa New Guinea.
-This vanilla is favored by pastry chefs.The Kill -- Mexican vs Bourbon (and Tahitian)
+This vanilla is favored by pastry chefs.

-See the new site
+See the new site.

-.First World vs Third World
+First World vs Third World

-See the new site
+See the new site.

-.Choosing Vanilla Beans
+Choosing Vanilla Beans